OpenSkyProject/OpenSkyImager/README.md

 Supported camera list
 ==================
-As of version 0.8.8 several QHY camera are actively developed against:
+As of version 0.8.12 several QHY camera are actively developed against:
 QHY2 (old color model),5,5II series,6 (both firmware),7,8(Old),8L,9,10,11,12.

-Models that have been 100% tested are: QHY5,5II series,6 (both firmware),7,
+Models that have been 100% tested are: QHY2(old color model), QHY5, 5II series,
-8(Old)8L,9,11,12.
+6 (both firmware),7, 8(Old), 8L, 9, 11, 12.

 If your camera make/model does not appear in the list you can try contact us and see if it can be add in a near future.